 I created Pixelblaze because I wanted a better, faster way to write patterns for LED strips.
 I've used dedicated LED controllers and microcontrollers like Arduino, and I always felt that the compile, upload, and test iteration was cumbersome.
 Getting fast frame rates meant using cumbersome fixed-point math libraries as most of microcontrollers are much slower when working on floating-point numbers.

-It was designed to be embeddable and integrated into LED art pieces, and a button (or other input) can be connected to cycle through patterns.
+It was designed to be embeddable and integrated into LED art pieces.
 Because it's 100% programmed over WiFi, the pattern can be written or updated AFTER it has been installed without needing to attach any cables.

 If you've used Arduino to generate patterns for LED strips you'll appreciate the live compiler and lightning fast fixed point math engine.

 Pixelblaze is easy to use, and can be used as a pattern selector without any math.
-Out of the box, or embedded in a art piece, Pixelblaze is usable by anyone.
+Out of the box, or embedded in a art piece, Pixelblaze is usable by anyone (some soldering required).

-Pixelblaze really shines in the hands of someone that is familiar with programming and is comfortable writing mathematical expressions in a C-like syntax.
+Pixelblaze really shines in the hands of someone that is familiar with programming and is comfortable writing mathematical expressions in a C-like syntax or that can write code.
 If you are already doing this with a microcontroller, Pixelblaze was made for you.